mohammedzeglam-pg/mohammedzeglam-pg/README.md

 - 👋 Hi, I’m @mohammedzeglam-pg
-- 👀 I’m interested in rust lua java kotlin and web
+- 👀 I’m interested in rust lua java c and web
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning zig
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on zig
 - 📫 How to reach me ...

 <!---